mell62/weather-app/README.md

 ## :magic_wand: Extras!

 - A loading message displays when weather is being fetched
-- Day and night mode: Webpage switches to light mode and dark mode depending on whether it is day time on night time at the location searched for
+- Day and night mode: Webpage switches to light mode and dark mode depending on whether it is day time or night time at the location searched for

 ## :page_with_curl: Note